Lady Mary Wroth: Biography

 The publication of the book in 1621 was a succès de scandale, as it was widely (and with some justification) viewed as a roman à clef.
 The diffuse plot is organized around relations between Pamphilia and her wandering lover, Amphilanthus, and most critics consider it to contain significant autobiographical elements.
 Although Wroth claimed that she never had any intention of publishing the book, she was heavily criticized by powerful noblemen for depicting their private lives under the guise of fiction.
 However, her period of notoriety was brief after the scandal aroused by these allusions in her romance; Urania was withdrawn from sale by December 1621.
 Two of the few authors to acknowledge this work were Ben Jonson and Edward Denny.
 Jonson, a friend and colleague of Mary Wroth praised both Wroth and her works in "Sonnet to the noble Lady, the Lady Mary Wroth."
 Jonson claims that copying Wroth's works he not only became a better poet, but a better lover.
 Denny on the other hand provides a very negative critique of Wroth's work; he accused her of slander in a satiric poem, calling her a "hermaphrodite" and a "monster".
 While Wroth returned fire in a poem of her own, the notoriety of the episode may have contributed to her low profile in the last decades of her life.
 There was also a second half of Urania, which was published for the first time in 1999, the original manuscript of which now resides in the Newberry Library in Chicago.
 According to Shelia T. Cavanaugh, the second portion of the work was never prepared by Wroth for actual publication and the narrative contains many inconsistencies and is somewhat difficult to read.

-After the publication issues surrounding Urania, Wroth left King James's court and was later abandoned by William Herbert.
+After the publication issues surrounding Urania, Wroth left King James' court and was later abandoned by William Herbert.
 There is little known about Wroth's later years but it is known that she continued to face major financial difficulties for the remainder of her life.
 Wroth died in either 1651 or 1653.
-Mary is commemorated in Loughton by the naming of a footpath adjacent to Loughton Hall as Lady Mary's Path.
+Mary is commemorated in Loughton by the naming of a footpath adjacent to Loughton Hall as Lady Mary's Path and by Wroths Path in Little Cornwall.

 In popular culture

-In 2019, Harvard literary historian V.M.
-Braganza identified a copy of Xenophon's Cyropaedia which she found at a rare book fair as Wroth's based on a cryptic monogram cipher on its cover.
+In 2019, Harvard literary historian Vanessa Braganza identified a copy of Xenophon's Cyropaedia which she found at a rare book fair as Wroth's based on a cryptic monogram cipher on its cover.
 The letters of the cipher spell the names "Pamphilia" and "Amphilanthus," autobiographical personae for Wroth and Herbert themselves.
 To date, the Cyropaedia is the only surviving book from Wroth's library except for manuscripts of her own works.
 The discovery sparked public interest in Wroth's use of ciphers and her previously little-known status as the first female English novelist.